310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 {% endbubble %}

 {% bubble Hiiro %}
-Mmrmm… No, I don’t think it is.
+Mmm… No, I don’t think it is.

 We may have been able to overcome a crisis by successfully paying our debt, and avoided being evicted out of ES for the time being, but—